 9. New Zealand

-New Zealand is not a usual budget destination but given that the US dollar is currently very strong and the NZ dollar is at multi-year low, now is an incredible time to visit because you’re getting a lot more value for your money than you have in the past.
+New Zealand is not a usual budget travel destination but given that the US dollar is currently very strong and the NZ dollar is at multi-year low, now is an incredible time to visit because you’re getting a lot more value for your money than you have in the past.
 And again, if you stay in an Airbnb, eat at your accommodation, and spend your time exploring the best bit about New Zealand, the outdoors, then it could be a fairly cheap travel destination for you.

 Other posts that may help you: